October 05 - 10:00

 Designation of 95 Henderson Avenue under Part IV of the Ontario Heritage Act

 File No. ACS2022-PIE-RHU-0036 - Rideau-Vanier (Ward 12) Rising from the Built Heritage Sub-Committee meeting of 3 October 2022 Committee recommendations That Council: Not proceed with the issuance of a Notice of Intention to Designate 95 Henderson Avenue under Part IV of the Ontario Heritage Act.
-Suspend the notice required under Subsections 29(3) and 34(1) of the Procedure By-law to consider this report at its meeting on October 5, 2022, in order to decide this matter within the legislated ... (cont)
+Suspend the notice required under Subsections 29(3) and 34(1) of the Procedure By-law to consider this report at its meeting on October 5, 2022, in order to decide this matter within the legislated timeline.

 Heritage Easement Agreement - 50 The Driveway